Mac Basics: Using Windows on your Mac with Boot Camp

 - Download and install the latest firmware updates available for your Mac.
 Follow the onscreen instructions to complete the firmware installation.

 Important: Apple does not provide technical phone support for installing, using, or recovering Microsoft Windows.
 Support is available for using Boot Camp Setup Assistant, as well as installing or restoring Boot Camp software while booted into Windows.
-Support articles and discussions may also be available on Apple's support website.
+Support articles and discussions are also be available from Apple's support website.